 The Redress for Women Resident in Certain Institutions (Amendment) Bill 2019 consists of five sections.
 Section 1 defines the 2015 Act in the Bill.
 Section 2 amends the definition of the scheme in the 2015 Act and includes a reference to the addendum in the 2015 Act.
 Section 3 expands the provision of health services without charge to this new cohort of women and section 4 provides that any ex gratia payment made under the scheme will not be included in an assessment for the fair deal scheme, which provides nursing home support.

 I appreciate that the relevant Oireachtas committee decided to forgo pre-legislative scrutiny of the general scheme of this Bill and I hope that the Bill can now progress quickly through this House so that these women can avail of these benefits as soon as possible.
-Accordingly, I am pleased to present this Bill to this House and I very much hope that it can proceed through the appropriate stages of debate.
+Accordingly, I am pleased to present this Bill to the House and I very much hope that it can proceed through the appropriate Stages of debate.